RayHightower/rayhightower.github.com/source/_posts/2013-02-12-automatic-ctags-with-rubymotion-and-vim.markdown

 RubyMotion's implementation of ctags includes support for built-in iOS classes like UIViewController.
 The code completion and drop-downs offered by ctags will reduce keystrokes and errors, freeing the developer to focus on solving harder problems.

 #### Creating the Script
 Here's the script.
 You can use any name that suits you.
-My script is called `mmotion.command` (with two m's at the beginning to distinguish it from the standard `motion` command) and it's in `~/bin/`.
+My script is called `mmotion.command` (with two m's at the beginning to distinguish it from the standard `motion` command) and it's in the `~/bin/` directory.

 ``` bash
 #!/bin/bash